Retro-Devils/Mugen-Pi-4/README.md

 experimental/wine

+6.Reboot your system and test wine/box86

+Reboot your system in retropie menu or pixel .

+After reboot you should see a wine category with Wine Desktop in it.

+Click on Wine Desktop.
+If wine doesn't launch Mugen wont.

-6.Move Mugens to pi
+7.Move Mugens to pi

-move games to /home/RetroPie/roms/wine/games This can be done many ways pixel desktop and midnight commander to name a few.
+move games to /home/RetroPie/roms/wine/games This can be done many ways pixel desktop and midnight commander to name a few

-7. Make Game Launch script
+8. Make Game Launch script

 Use the shell script method. in terminal type